Some Mass. vaccine distribution sites shift schedules due to winter storm

 FOXBOROUGH, MASS.
 (WHDH) – Phase 2 in the state’s vaccination rollout process begins Monday but the snow is affecting schedules at some vaccine distribution sites.

-Gillette Stadium is opening at 8 a.m. but appointments after 3 p.m. will need to be rescheduled for later in the week as Foxborough braces for up to 14 inches of snow.
+Gillette Stadium is opening at 8 a.m. but appointments after 3 p.m. will need to be rescheduled for later in the week as Foxboro braces for up to 14 inches of snow.

 RELATED: Winter storm warning issued as parts of Mass. brace for more than a foot of snow